accessiblepixel/oneclickaccessibility2-fork/README.md

 ----
 ### Installation

-**Automatic Installation** (currently doesn't exist, use manual)
+**Easy Installation**

-1. Install using the WordPress built-in Plugin installer > Add New
+1. Go to plugins > Add New > Upload ZIP
+2. Navigate to where you downloaded the zip version (either from the website, or as a github code download) and upload it.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the plugin page (under Dashboard > Accessibility)
+4. Go to the plugin page (under Dashboard > Accessibility)
-1. Enjoy!
+5. Enjoy!

 **Manual Installation**

 1. Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the plugin page (under Dashboard > Accessibility)
+3. Go to the plugin page (under Dashboard > Accessibility)
-1. Enjoy!
+4. Enjoy!

 #### Screenshots